TO TOP

 Goals

-Building on the basics from the GIS exercises, students learn in this practical software seminar how to work with raster data and how to use advanced analysis tools in ArcGIS (especially Spatial Analyst).
-The development of automated processes (Model Builder) for processing and interpreting geographical questions is in the foreground.
+Based on the basics from the GIS exercises, students learn how to work with raster data and how to use advanced analysis tools in ArcGIS (especially Spatial Analyst) in this practical software seminar.
+The focus is on the development of automated processes for processing and interpreting geographical issues.
 Another fundamental component in this context is the understanding of technical processes and their results.

 Content

-• Carrying out spatial investigations on the basis of raster and vector data
+• Conducting spatial investigations on the basis of raster and vector data

-Route planning with the help of cost-distance analyses
+• Route planning with the aid of cost-distance analyses

-Hydrological investigations (determination of catchment areas and watersheds)
+• Hydrological studies (determination of catchment areas and watersheds)

-Generation of data by interpolation (Natural Neighbour, Spline, IDW, Triangulation)
+• Generation of data through interpolation (Natural Neighbor, Spline, IDW)

 Lecturers:Frank Dickmann